Space sustainability: Areas

+Planetary environment

+Space environment

 The existence of orbital debris has caused great trouble to the conduct of space activities.
 The development of space sustainability has not given sufficient political attention, although some warnings and discussions have made this abundantly clear.
 Debris management is still voluntary on the part of the state, and there are no laws mandating debris management practices, including the amount of debris to be managed.
 Although the UN Space Debris Mitigation Guidelines were promulgated in 2007 as an initial measure of space debris governance, there is still no broad consensus or action on further limits on space debris after that.

 The difficulties for individuals wishing to participate in debris management initiatives cannot be ignored.
 Any individual or sector desiring to participate in space debris operations needs to obtain permission from the launching state, which is difficult for the launching state to do.
 This is because the process of space debris management inevitably has a negative impact on other space objects, and there is a lot of subsequent liability in terms of financial consumption.
 Therefore, the launching state would argue that space debris management requires the joint efforts of all states.
 However, it is difficult to determine what actions can be taken to gain acceptance between countries.